gpg/gpg4win/doc/README.en.txt

          C:\windows\syswow64\explorer.exe /separate
      Note: Adjust the path to your x64-based version of Windows if necessary.
-     This separate command seems to be currently broken in Win7/64bit.
+     This 'separate' command seems to be currently broken in Windows7/64bit.
      Alternatively you can use the file crypto operations of GpgEX directly via the file menu of Kleopatra.